OCFD antenna designer

 Antenna wire

-Wire core: mm diameter
+Wire core: diameter

-Insulation: thickness ?
+Insulation: thickness

 Ins. type: Corr. factor: